jonesfernandess/herd/README.md

 ## Current Runtime Model

-Herd is in the middle of a tmux-authoritative refactor.
-The current codebase behaves like this:
+Herd currently behaves like this:

 - Herd starts its own isolated tmux server with `tmux -f /dev/null -L herd`
 - The frontend hydrates from backend `TmuxSnapshot` updates